alexarch21/history-explorer-card/README.md

   timeFormat: 'DD/MM/YYYY'  # Customize the date/time format used in the CSV.
 The default is 'YYYY-MM-DD HH:mm:ss'.
   statisticsPeriod: hour    # Period used for statistics export.
 Hour, day or month is supported.
 Default is hour.
   exportAttributes: true    # Export all entity attributes along with their state, in separate columns.
 Default if off (no attrbutes).
+  numberLocale: 'en-US'     # Format numbers using the given locale.
+If this settings is not defined, the raw DB values will be written (no formatting).
 ```

 ### Configuring the UI